keepassxreboot/keepassxc/INSTALL.md

-Install KeePassXR
+Install KeePassXC
 =================

-This document will guide you across the steps to install KeePassXR.
+This document will guide you across the steps to install KeePassXC.
 You can visit the online version of this document a the following link

 https://github.com/keepassxreboot/keepassx/wiki/Install-Instruction-from-Source